-Grade A - Walking on an established path.
+Grade A – Walking on an established path, for all fitness levels

-Grade D - Walking through and over mountainous terrain.
-Good level of fitness required.
+Grade D – Walking on mountainous terrain, good level of fitness needed.

 Feedback on Events